Zach McKinstry Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays have a 3.76 team ERA that ranks second among all league pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.77).

-- Rays pitchers combine to surrender 117 home runs (one per game), the fifth-fewest in the league.
+- Rays pitchers combine to surrender 118 home runs (one per game), the fourth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.